nodejs/TSC/MemberExpectations.md

 communications appear to have the intent to undermine the committee it is the responsibility of the individual expressing their opinions to rectify the situation immediately.
-If a member feels that there is no recourse aside from going public regarding an extremely contentious issue then they should resign from the team before doing so.
+If a member feels that there is no recourse aside from going public to campain against the teams decision on an extremely contentious issue then they should resign from the team before doing so.

-In addition to being willing to act as a team player, members of our leadership groups must conduct themselves in a professional and respectful manner.
+Members of our leadership groups must also conduct themselves in a professional and respectful manner.
 Some general guidelines include:

 - Serve as ambassadors of the vision, mission and operating principles of the Node.js project.